Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

 #### Launch on a UAN

-1. Login to the UAN and verify that a WLM has been properly configured (in this case, Slurm will be used).
+1. Login to the UAN and verify that a WLM has been properly configured.

+   In this example, Slurm will be used.

    ```bash
    uan01# srun -N 4 hostname | sort
    ```